tcassanelli/pyoof/README.rst

 License
 =======

-pyoof is licensed under a 3-clause BSD style license - see the LICENSE.rst file.
+pyoof is licensed under a 3-clause BSD style license - see the `LICENSE <https://github.com/tcassanelli/pyoof/blob/master/LICENSE.rst>`_ file.

 Improvements future versions
 ============================
 * Including plot tests for `plot_routines.py` code
 * Reduce the size of the test files
-* Include automatic setup for the FFT resolution `pyoof.fit_beam(resolution)`
+* Include automatic setup for the FFT resolution ``pyoof.fit_beam(resolution)``
 * Include cosine taper illumination function
 * Add actuator correction (sub-module) and its translation from phase error

 Contact
 =======
 If you have any questions about the code or theory sections, do not hesitate and raise an issue.
 You can also send me an email directly:

 - tcassanelli  *_at_*  protonmail.com